-Egyptian officials say a police officer was shot dead during an early morning operation against armed fighters on the outskirts of Cairo.
+Egyptian officials say a police general was shot and killed by Islamist fighters during a security operation to reassert state control over an area on the outskirts of Cairo.

-State television says security forces stormed the village of Kerdasah early Thursday, firing tear gas and exchanging gunfire with militants.
+The Interior Ministry says security forces, backed by helicopters, stormed the village of Kerdasah early Thursday, firing tear gas and exchanging gunfire with what they said were terrorists.

-Last month's violence in Kerdasah, an Islamist stronghold, came hours after security forces cleared two camps of supporters of deposed Islamist President Mohamed Morsi.
+Last month's violence in Kerdasah was an apparent retaliation against Egyptian state forces, which, hours earlier, had forcibly cleared two camps of supporters of deposed Islamist President Mohamed Morsi, leaving hundreds dead.

-At least 1,000 people have been killed during the Egyptian military's crackdown against militants and supporters of Morsi and his Muslim Brotherhood.
+At least 1,000 people, mostly Islamists, have been killed during Egypt's crackdown against militants and supporters of Mr. Morsi and his Muslim Brotherhood.
 Egyptian officials have described the campaign as a "war on terror."

-Highlighting that threat, Egyptian authorities on Thursday said they found two unexploded, primitive bombs that had been placed on the tracks of the Cairo Metro.
-State media said parts of the metro line have been shut down while authorities investigate.
+Highlighting that threat, Egyptian authorities on Thursday said they defused two primitive bombs placed on the tracks of the Cairo Metro.
+State media said parts of the metro line were temporarily shut down while authorities investigated.